5 Reasons Why Central Florida is the REAL Florida

 When picturing Central Florida, you can be forgiven for automatically thinking of rip-roaring roller coasters and a certain big-eared mouse with bright yellow shoes, both of which reside in Orlando, the home of two of the world’s most famous theme parks: Walt Disney World Resort and Universal Orlando Resort.

-This is Florida's sweet spot.
+This is Florida's greatest secret.
 Located within easy reach of the action yet just far enough away for privacy and peace of mind.

 Are you ready to find your happy place?

-Let's dive into the not-so-hidden gems of Central Florida and the epicentre of family fun...
+Let's dive into Central Florida's Polk County - the epicentre of family fun...

 Prime Location